Azure/Health-Data-and-AI-Blueprint/deployment.md

 # Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI

-## Deployment overview
+## Deployment guide

-The solution components for deployment can be cloned, or downloaded from this site.
-A basic understanding of GIT, and Powershell is required.
-You can use the integrated git with PowerShell, using [Git for Windows](https://git-scm.com/download/win).
+The components for deploying the solution can be downloaded from the [Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI repository on Github.](http://aka.ms/healthblueprint)  For integration with PowerShell, it is necessary to have [Git for Windows](https://git-scm.com/download/win) installed.

 ![](images/Warning-sign.png) **CAUTION** The script adds domain users to the Azure Active Directory (AD) tenant that you specify.
 We recommend creating a new Azure Active Directory (AD) tenant to test this solution.